01mf02/computers-spaceflight/heads/Ch6.md

-## Distributed Computing On Board Voyager and Galileo
+## Distributed Computing \newline On Board Voyager and Galileo